 Residential Parking Permits

 Residential Parking Permits are issued for residents of neighborhoods whose parking is impacted by local traffic generators such as hospitals, business and high schools.
 The program aims at discouraging overflow parking on to residential streets.
 Neighborhoods with a residential parking permit program have 2-hour restricted permit parking signs posted.
+Check the RPPP map to see if you live in a program area.
+Download the RPPP Policy and Procedures for more information about this program.

 Live In a Program Area?